andrewrk/libsoundio/README.md

  * Supports channel layouts (also known as channel maps), important for surround sound applications.
  * Ability to monitor devices and get an event when available devices change.
+ * Detects which input device is default and which output device is default.
  * Ability to connect to multiple backends at once.
 For example you could have an ALSA device open and a JACK device open at the same time.
  * Meticulously checks all return codes and memory allocations and uses